thediveo/lxkns/docs/architecture.md

 ### Namespace Identifiers

 In a twist of irony, Linux kernel namespaces have no names.

-But they are at least unique identifyable by their [inode numbers](https://en.wikipedia.org/wiki/Inode).
+Instead they are only uniquely identifyable by their [inode numbers](https://en.wikipedia.org/wiki/Inode) and device ID.
 Each namespace has its own inode number, albeit after deleting one namespace, the next namespace being created my get the old inode number assigned (stackexchange: [When does Linux garbage-collect namespaces?](https://unix.stackexchange.com/questions/560912/when-does-linux-garbage-collect-namespaces)).

-Please note that it is sufficient to just use namespace inodes for identity.
-While some namespace-related packages also check a namespace's device number, this isn't strictly necessary.
-The reason is that the Linux kernel contains a special filesystem called `nsfs`: the namespace filesystem. `nsfs` cannot be mounted, unlike `proc` and many other filesystems.
-Instead, `nsfs` is tightly interwoven with the namespace management.
-The bottom line of this is: all namespaces have inodes exclusively on the single `nsfs` instance, so the device number is a “don't care”.
-In consequence, `lxkns` ignores the device numbers of namespace filesystem references to simplify the code, avoiding superfluous code.
+While the device ID of any namespace in current kernels always refer to the same single instance of the `nsfs` kernel namespace filesystem, the world has been warned of potentially using multiple namespace filesystem instances in the future.
+In a twist of irony the same dire kernel warners then left out the dev ID information in all places where the Linux kernel presents a textual representation of a namespace reference.
+That is, the kernel just exposes `net:[4026531905]` instead of something like maybe `net:[4,4026531905]`.
+This affects all references in `/proc`, including `/proc/mountinfo`.
+It's a mess.

+The core of `lxkns` works with (_dev-ID_, _inode_) namespace identifiers, but also has some limited support for looking up namespaces given only _inode_ identity.
+The CLI tools always use the kernel's established current format for output as well as input parameters, that is, `net:[4026531905]`.
+After all, that's what also well-established tools like `lsns` do.

 Now there's an ugly problem with inodes: they're fine for identity, but they're useless for access or reference.
 You simply cannot give the Linux kernel the